Aphthous Stomatitis

 Recurrent aphthous ulcer minor (Mikulicz ulcer)

 This is the most common form, accounting for 80-85% of cases.
-Discrete, painful, shallow, recurrent ulcers smaller than 1 cm in diameter characterize this form, shown in the image below.
-At any time, one or multiple ulcers can be manifest.
+Discrete, painful, shallow, recurrent ulcers smaller than 1 cm in diameter characterize this form.
+At any time, one or multiple ulcers may be manifest.
 These ulcers heal within 7-14 days without scarring.
-The periodicity varies among individuals, with some having long ulcer-free episodes and some never being free from ulcers.
+The periodicity varies among individuals, with some having long ulcer-free episodes and some never being free of ulcers.

 Recurrent aphthous ulcer major (Sutton ulcer, periadenitis mucosa necrotica recurrens)

-This form accounts for about 5-10% of cases and present as round or oval ulcers that range in size from 2-3 cm in diameter, as shown in the image below.
+This form accounts for about 5-10% of cases and presents as round or oval ulcers that range in size from 2-3 cm in diameter.
 Major aphthae typically present as a single ulcer, but multiple ulcers may occur.
 The ulcers present on the soft palate, lips, or oropharynx.
 They may be deep with smooth or irregular borders.
 The ulcers may coalesce.
 Healing, which may take 6 weeks or even months, results in scarring; severe distortion of oral and pharyngeal mucosa may occur.
 These are more common in patients with HIV disease.

 Herpetiform recurrent aphthous ulcer